Aidbox/aidbox-project-samples/aidbox-project-samples/smartbox-single-tenant/README.md

 #### Get Aidbox.One License

-At first you need to get your [Aidbox.One license](https://docs.aidbox.app/getting-started/run-aidbox-locally-with-docker#get-a-license).
+At first, you need to get your [Aidbox.One license](https://docs.aidbox.app/getting-started/run-aidbox-locally-with-docker#get-a-license).

 > Go to the [Aidbox portal](https://aidbox.app/).
 Sign up and click the new license button.
-Choose product type "Aidbox" and hosting type "on premises".
+Choose product type "Aidbox" and hosting type "on-premises".
 > You'll see your license in the "My Licenses" list.
 Click on your new license and copy credentials.
 It is a long string like

 #### Set up GCP CLoud Storage

 GCP Cloud Storage is used in Bulk API for storing and distributing exported data.
-In order to enable bulk api, you need to create GCP Cloud Storage, setup GCP Service Account and provide full access for the service account on this Cloud Storage.
+To enable bulk API, you need to create GCP Cloud Storage, set up GCP Service Account, and provide full access to the service account on this Cloud Storage.

 #### Set up Mailgun

-[Mailgun](https://www.mailgun.com/) is used to communication with users (developers, patients).
-It sends emails for reseting password, emal verification, etc.
+[Mailgun](https://www.mailgun.com/) is used to communicate with users (developers, patients).
+It sends emails for resetting a password, email verification, etc.

 ### Installation